 Experiential learning is another strategy to support ELLs.
-It’s important to provide opportunities for ELLs to acquire vocabulary and build knowledge through hands-on learning or activities that are tactile and encourage students to create solutions to proposed problems or tasks.
+It’s important to provide opportunities for ELLs to acquire vocabulary and build knowledge through hands-on learning or tactile activities and encourage students to create solutions to proposed problems or tasks.

-Similarly, using visuals like charts, infographics and images can help ELLs with communication challenges to understand what is being discussed and also to express themselves.
-By pointing to an image on a chart, students can let you know what they are feeling, how much they’ve understood, and so on.
+Similarly, using visuals like charts, infographics, and images can help ELLs understand what is being discussed and express themselves.
+By pointing to an image on a chart, students can tell you what they feel, how much they’ve understood, and so on.

-Posters of mouth formations or videos of someone creating sounds of English letters can be put up around the classroom.
+Posters of mouth formations or videos of someone creating sounds of English letters can be posted around the classroom.
 This would especially be helpful considering that masks have become a necessity and the mouth of the teacher often isn’t visible.

 7. Focus on the production skills from the start

 Productive language skills like speaking and writing are hard to master in the path to building language fluency but are absolutely essential.
 Consequently, they should be in focus from day one, even if students feel hesitant about them.

 Learning a new language and its culture should be considered an addition to what students know rather than replacing the language they already know.

 When introducing a topic, encourage students to preview some introductory or related materials in their home language before they come for class.
 This, again, would make a world of difference in their participation and understanding.